28 min read

 Structured Data For SEO

-Structured data typically refers to something called “Schema” or schema.org, which is a result of a collaborative effort between Google, Bing, Yandex, and Yahoo! to help publishers provide the most useful information to search engines to enhance the rich snippets which appear beneath the page title in search results.
+Structured data typically refers to something called “Schema” or schema.org, which is a result of a collaborative effort between Google, Bing, Yandex, and Yahoo! to help publishers provide the most useful information to search engines to enhance the rich snippets that appear beneath the page title in search results.
 A great tool to add structured data to your site is Google’s Structured Data Markup Helper.

-How To Improve Image Optimization On Your Site
+How to Improve Image Optimization on Your Site

 Image Alt Tags

 An Alt Tag, in simple terms, is an alternate description of an image on your site.
-A viewer can only see it if they hover their mouse over the image or if they’re using special software for the visually-impaired.
+A viewer can only see it if they hover their mouse over the image or if they’re using special software for the visually impaired.

 These Alt Tags are used by search engines for two things – the ranking of the image itself in the “image search” and the ranking of the page the image is on.